ahuacate/pve-nas/README.md

 The User can choose to create a new file system or re-connect to an existing file system.

-The installer script allows for the re-connection to a previous prepared storage volume.
+The installer script allows for the re-connection to a previously prepared storage volume.
 Supported filesystems are LVM, ZFS and USB ext4 storage.

 ### 3.2.1.
 ZFS storage